11 Kingdom Come Deliverance 2 tips and tricks to help you serf on

 1. Buy the Marigold Decoction Recipe at the earliest opportunity

 The Apothecary in the starting town of Troskowitz sells you all sorts of helpful items, but most helpful is a recipe to make Marigold Decoctions - aka, healing potions.
-It's expensive at 150 Groschen, but it should still be an early priority, especially as the actual ingredients to make Marigold Decoctions are very cheap and easy to find.
+It's expensive at 150 Groschen, but it should be an early priority, especially as once you have it the ingredients to make Marigold Decoctions are very cheap and easy to find.
 Buying it might seem optional, but this recipe really is essential, and you'll be happier for having it.
 For more info on this process, we've got a dedicated guide on making your own Kingdom Come Deliverance 2 healing potions and Marigold Decoctions.

 2. Build a Fast Travel network and use it mostly by day